Table of Contents

-- The fontanelles are present at the junction of the skull bones and in the case of rickets, there occurs delay in the time of closure of fontanelles.
-As mineralization of the skull bones in deficient, there is bossing due to the pressure by the underlying brain and this is especially prominent in the parietal and frontal regions.
+- The fontanelles are present at the junction of the skull bones.
+In individuals with rickets, there is a delay in the time of closure of fontanelles.
+Since there is deficient mineralization in the skull bones, there is bossing due to pressure from the underlying brain, which is especially prominent in the parietal and frontal regions.

-- Both Genu varum, as well as Genu valgum, can occur based on the age at which the rickets manifest.
-In case of rickets in toddlers, Genu Varum occurs, whereas in older children, Genu valgum occurs.
+- Both Genu varum, as well as Genu valgum, can occur depending on the age at which the rickets manifest.
+In cases of rickets in toddlers, Genu Varum occurs; in older children, Genu valgum occurs.

-- The skull bones are soft and this is known as craniotabes.
+- The skull bones are soft, a condition known as craniotabes.

-- The bones are tender, there are problems with the dental architecture, greenstick fractures occur and there is increased weakness of the muscle.
-The growth of the child is affected and disturbed.
+- The bones are tender, there are problems with the dental architecture.
+Greenstick fractures occur, and there is increased muscle weakness, affecting growth.

 Progression and Complications of Rickets

 The progression of rickets leads to the bowing of both the legs with the development of Genu valgum.
-Growth is also severely stunted due to the occurrence of rickets in the younger age group.
-Genu valgum is characteristic known as the knock knees in which the straightening of the leg leads to the touching of both the legs to one another and the knees are basically angled in.
+Growth is also severely stunted if rickets occurs at younger ages.
+Genu valgum is a characteristic known as knock knees, where the knees are basically angled in.

-The greatest interference with growth of the child happens when rickets is present in the younger group.
-This results in the development of short stature.
-Chronic rickets also leads to the development of osteoarthritis and other degenerative disorders of the bone.
-Ultimately, this results in osteopenia and a decrease in the bone mineral density.
+The greatest interference with the growth of the child happens when the onset of rickets is at a younger age, leading to short stature.
+Chronic rickets also leads to the development of osteoarthritis and other degenerative bone disorders.
+Ultimately, this causes osteopenia and decreased bone mineral density.

 Diagnosis and Differential Diagnosis of Rickets

-A decrease in the level of calcium and phosphate is seen in the blood of the patient.
+Patient blood samples indicate decreased calcium and phosphate levels.
 Alkaline phosphatase, which represents the activity in the bone, is generally high in patients with rickets.

-The persons suffering from calciopenic rickets usually have elevated parathyroid hormone and this increase might initially compensate for the decrease of the calcium level.
-But ultimately, a decrease in the serum calcium levels occur.
-In addition, urine calcium/urine creatinine ratio should be tested.
+Persons suffering from calciopenic rickets usually have elevated parathyroid hormone; initially, the increase may compensate for decreased calcium levels.
+Ultimately, serum calcium levels decrease.
+Also, the urine calcium/urine creatinine ratio should be tested.

 Differential diagnosis of rickets

-- Achondroplasia and metaphyseal chondrodysplasia characteristically presents similarly with bilateral bowed legs but it should be noted that inorganic phosphorus and PTH hormone levels would be normal and these would help in the exclusion of these diseases.
+- Achondroplasia and metaphyseal chondrodysplasia characteristically present similarly with bilateral bowed legs.
+However, inorganic phosphorus and PTH hormone levels are normal, which helps rule out these diseases.

-- Renal osteodystrophy: It is well known that the kidney is an important organ where the formation of 1,25 dihydroxy vitamin D occurs.
-In addition to this, the kidneys also play a central role in maintaining calcium homeostasis.
-So in case of renal insufficiency, there are concomitant bone diseases characteristically known as renal osteodystrophy.
-This mimics rickets but can be excluded by means of taking into consideration the serum creatinine of the patients (would be elevated).
+- 1,25 dihydroxy vitamin D forms in the kidney.
+The kidneys also help maintain calcium homeostasis.
+In cases of renal insufficiency, there are concomitant bone diseases, characteristically known as renal osteodystrophy.
+This mimics rickets but can be excluded by assessing patients’ serum creatinine levels (would be elevated).

 - Blount disease: Disruption of the proximal tibial physis (growth plate) on the medial aspect.
-The radiological features form the key in differentiating.
+The radiological features are the key to the differential diagnosis.

-- Other differential diagnosis include hypophosphatasia (the difference is that there would be a low level of alkaline phosphatase), transient hyperphosphatemia.
+- Other differential diagnoses include hypophosphatasia (the difference is that there would be a low level of alkaline phosphatase) and transient hyperphosphatemia.

 Treatment of Rickets

-As the disease occurs due to the deficiency of vitamin D, calcium and phosphate, the supplementation of all the three in the diet form the main part of the treatment.
-In addition to this, the exposure to sunlight (ultraviolet B) is a treatment for this patient (there is another school of thought of recommendation of supplementation instead of the exposure, as increased exposure increases the risk of skin cancer).
-The diet rich sources of vitamin D are cod liver oil and halibut oil.
+Since the disease occurs due to deficiency of vitamin D, calcium, and phosphate, supplementation of all three in the diet is main treatment.
+Also, exposure to sunlight (ultraviolet B) is a treatment for this patient (however, increased exposure may increase the risk of skin cancer).
+Diet-rich sources of vitamin D are cod liver oil and halibut oil.

-In the case of vitamin D deficiency rickets (nutritional rickets), the treatment consists of ergocalciferol (vitamin D2) and cholecalciferol (vitamin D3).
-There are two schools of thoughts on starting the high dose vitamin D or the low dose vitamin D. Vitamin D is generally given 5,000 to 10,000 International Units (IU) and is to be given until the biochemical values are normal after radiological cure occurs for the patient.
+In the case of vitamin D deficiency rickets (nutritional rickets), treatment consists of ergocalciferol (vitamin D2) and cholecalciferol (vitamin D3).
+There are two schools of thought on high dose vs. low dose vitamin D. Vitamin D dosage is generally 5,000 to 10,000 International Units (IU).
+It should be given until the biochemical values are normal after radiological cure occurs for the patient.

-If the calcium supplements are not present in the treatment, then there is an elevation of parathyroid hormone and it might result in a syndrome known as hungry bone syndrome, a rapid ‘rebound’ recalcification of bones after prolonged hypocalcemia; in order to avoid this, vitamin D supplements need to be given along with calcium.
+If treatment does not include calcium supplements, then there is an elevation of parathyroid hormone, and it might result in hungry bone syndrome, which is a rapid “rebound” recalcification of the bones after prolonged hypocalcemia.
+Vitamin D supplements need to be given along with calcium to avoid this.

 Prevention of Rickets

 Adequate exposure to sunlight holds the key to the prevention of rickets.
-In order to avoid congenital defects, the mother needs to have sufficient sources of vitamin D from the diet as well as on exposure to the sunlight.
+The mother needs to have sufficient sources of vitamin D from the diet, as well as sunlight exposure, to avoid congenital defects.
 A diet rich in vitamin D also needs to be taken regularly for prevention.

-The supplementation of vitamin D and the intake of a diet rich in vitamin D is especially required in the growing age group of puberty.
-In the case of children who are exclusively breastfed, the amount of vitamin D present in human milk is very low, especially when babies weight less than 1.5 kg.
-These are the infants in whom the vitamin D supplements are recommended and the recommendations are given by the US Endocrine Society Clinical Practice and the European Society for Pediatric Gastroenterology.
+The supplementation of vitamin D and the intake of a diet rich in vitamin D is especially important in the growing age group.
+The amount of vitamin D in human milk is very low, especially when babies weight less than 1.5 kg.
+These are the infants for whom vitamin D supplements are recommended by the US Endocrine Society Clinical Practice and the European Society for Pediatric Gastroenterology.

-One of the other innovative steps in preventing the occurrence of rickets is the fortification of milk and cereals with vitamin D.
+One of the other innovative steps in preventing rickets is the fortification of milk and cereals with vitamin D.